 Saturday, June 29, 2019

 The Soul the Self has no attributes.
-Hence, the person who superimposes attributes on the changeless, eternal Soul, the Self and identifies Self with the body is confusing one for the other; and is, therefore, an ignorant person.
+Hence, the person who superimposes attributes on the changeless, eternal Soul, the Self, and identifies the Self with the body is confusing one for the other; and is, therefore, an ignorant person.

 Remember:~